ResearchComputing/Documentation/docs/gateways/jupyterhub.md

       * __R__: R notebook
       * ...and any other custom kernels you add on your own _(see the [section below](#creating-your-own-custom-jupyter-kernels) on creating your own custom kernels)._
    * Open a new console (command line) for any of the kernels.
-   * Open other functions; the "Terminal" function is particularly useful as it enables you to access the command line on the Summit or Blanca node your Jupyterhub job is currently running on.
+   * Open other functions; the "Terminal" function is particularly useful as it enables you to access the command line on the Alpine or Blanca node your Jupyterhub job is currently running on.
 * See Jupyter's [documentation on the JupyterLab Interface for additional information.](https://jupyterlab.readthedocs.io/en/stable/user/interface.html)

 #### Tip for finding the packages available to you within a notebook